PreciousWarrior/easyip/README.md

 # easyip
-a simple utility to view your public and privatw adressess.
+a simple utility to view your public and private IP addresess.

 # Install